 Peloton offers all owners a referral code once they have completed 10 rides.
-It is against Peloton policy to place these referral codes on a website, blog, or social media.
 Each user can only refer 12 individuals a year.
 The referral code provides a new customer $50 in accessories when they buy their bike and it provides the code owner $100 in store credit to the Peloton boutique.
-If you are buying a Peloton because I suggested it and would like a referral code, you can email me for it and I thank you in advance.
+I encourage you to contact the person who encouraged you to buy a bike to use their code in thanks.

 How Can I Connect With You on Peloton?

 - Follow Wardrobe Oxygen readers on Peloton with the hashtag #WO2fam

 - Follow me, I am wardrobeoxygen on Peloton

 - Follow my Instagram.
 I don’t share a ton in feed, but I share in my Instagram Stories classes I take, activewear I buy, milestones I achieve.
 I also have Instagram Highlights of most of the Peloton-related Stories I share.

 - I’ve been toying with creating a Facebook Group for those of us who use Peloton.
 If you would like that, let me know.

 - You can read all my Peloton blog posts and reviews at this link

 If you have any questions, feel free to ask them in the comments and I will reply.
 No exercise is the best for all people, I am only sharing my personal experience!